 Marine Geology is the research of the history and structure of the sea depths, it is additionally called as topographical oceanography.
 It includes geochemical, geophysical, paleontological and sedimentological examinations of the beach front zone and also sea depths.
 Marine geology has a solid attach to physical oceanography.
 Marine Geology centers the examinations in zones influenced by The Oceans.
 These are the profound sea floor, the shallower slant and banks that edge the mainlands, and particularly the coasts which incorporate shorelines, estuaries, waterways, and huge lakes.

 Session Keywords: Oceanic Engineering Society, OCEANS 2018, World Congress on Marine Science, Oceanography summit, Marine Geology Sciences, Marine Science Events, Marine Biology, Aqua Science Meetings

 Session 5: Marine Technology

-Marine Technology deals with the construction, operation and maintenance of watercrafts.
-Some of the technologies involved in marine technology are marine engineering, naval architecture, ship building, ship design, and ship operations, oil and gas exploration, exploitation, production, navigation, underwater technology, hydrodynamics, sea surface and sub-surface support, marine resources (both renewable and non-renewable marine resources)
+Marine Technology manages the development, operation and support of watercrafts.
+A portion of the advances associated with marine innovation are marine building, maritime engineering, transport building, deliver plan, and ship operations, oil and gas investigation, exploitation, creation, navigation, submerged innovation, hydrodynamics, ocean surface and sub-surface help, marine assets (both sustainable and non-inexhaustible marine assets)